-Immediate annuities are fixed contracts under which the insurance company pays the consumer a fixed amount, usually on a monthly basis, and usually for life.
+Immediate annuities are fixed contracts under which the insurance company pays the consumer a fixed amount, usually on a monthly basis, often for life.
 For instance, you might pay the company $200,000 in exchange for a guaranteed income stream of $1,000 a month for the rest of your life.
-The amount of the payment and the cost of the annuity will depend on your age since the company, in determining these numbers, will be making an estimate of how long it will have to pay, or in other words what it thinks your life expectancy is.
+The amount of the payment and the cost of the annuity will depend on your age since the company, in determining these numbers, will be making an estimate of how long it will have to pay—in other words, what it thinks your life expectancy will be.

 The Rap on Variable Annuities

-Variable annuities are extremely complex products and its doubtful that very many consumers fully understand them when they purchase them.
-That doesn't mean that they're bad, just that they're confusing.
-In addition, they pay generous premiums to the brokers who sell them, payments which many of the brokers don't disclose.
-They also generally don't disclose whether they are paid more or less by one insurance company than another or whether the annuity being sold is the best option for the consumer.
+Variable annuities are extremely complex products and its doubtful that very many consumers fully understand their terms before purchase.
+That doesn't mean that they're bad—just that they're confusing.
+In addition, buyers pay generous premiums to the brokers who sell them, payments which many brokers don't disclose.
+Brokers also generally don't disclose whether they are paid more or less by one insurance company than another or whether the annuity being sold is objectively the best option for the consumer.

 The Benefits of Immediate Annuities

 Immediate annuities, on the other hand, are much less complicated products.
-The are often used in MassHealth planning, which will be the subject of another blog post.
+They are often used in MassHealth planning.
 But they can also be used to guarantee a retirement income no matter how long you live.
 Some people call this "longevity protection."
-For instance, let's assume you plan to retire at age 65 and you have calculated that with your Social Security income, savings and investments you have enough money to live comfortably for 20 years, taking into account likely inflation during that time.
-That's fine if you only live to age 85, but what happens if live past that age?
+For instance, let's assume you plan to retire at age 65 and you have calculated that with your Social Security income, savings, and investments, you will have enough money to live comfortably for 20 years, taking into account likely inflation during that time.
+That's fine if you only live to age 85, but what happens if you live past that age?

 A bit more than a fifth of men and a third of women who are 65 today will make it to age 90.
 Your own health and your family's longevity may give you even more guidance as to whether you will need income past age 85.
 But based on these statistics, if you're a woman (or are married to one) your planning should make sure that you have sufficient income until age 90.
 (You may not need to be as concerned after age 90 since only 13% of 65-year-old women and a measly 7% of 65-year-old men make it to age 95.)
 An immediate annuity can be a solution since it will continue paying for the rest of your life even if you run through your savings and even if you live to 100 or beyond.